Luca3317/TMPEffects/Documentation~/manual/timeline_integration.md

 At the moment, TMPEffects provides two different clip types.
 ### TMPAnimationClip
 The <mark class="markstyle">TMPAnimationClip</mark> plays an animation (any asset implementing <mark class="markstyle">ITMPAnimation</mark> works) while it is active.
-It additionally allows you to blend the animation in and out, as well as pre/post extrapolating it. <p style="color:blue">TODO Check if this is actually true, and add gif showing how clip works</p>
+It additionally allows you to blend the animation in and out, as well as pre/post extrapolating it.

 ### TMPMeshModifier clip
 The <mark class="markstyle">TMPMeshModifierClip</mark> allows you to apply one-time mesh modifications that aren't necessarily suited to periodic animations.